dongzhuoyao/video-query-in-the-wild/README.md

 ## TODO

 - Evaluation metric tidy up
+- normalize uniformly in invoked func.
+- decouple with pytorchgo
 - word embedding into sub_directory, set word embedding on the fly in an elegant way
 - Evaluation into dataloader, think about an elegant way
 - Flexible evaluation